andri3366/SQL_Projects/Pokemon_Project/README.md

 - **Purpose:** Determine which Pokemon types tend to have the highest overall average total stats.
 - **Techniques:**
-    - UNION ALL to combine Type1 and Type2 into a single column for averaging -**Note** This approach was used so each Pokemon contributes once for Type1 and once for Type2 granted Type 2 is not null.
+    - UNION ALL to combine Type1 and Type2 into a single column for averaging -**Note:** This approach was used so each Pokemon contributes once for Type1 and once for Type2 granted Type 2 is not null.
     - AVG() aggregation to compute average total stats based on the total stats
     ```
     combine_types AS (